-If done in the office.
+If done at the office.
 Select the vessel you want in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage] or [Current voyage log].
+Click [Voyage]  [Voyage] or [Current voyage log] in the main menu.

-(If [Voyage] was selected) Double-click the desired voyage on the History tab.
-(The voyage must be set as commenced.)
+(If [Voyage] was selected) Double-click the desired voyage either from the Voyage tab or the History tab.
+(The voyage must be set as commenced to have events.)

 (If [Voyage] was selected) Select the “Voyage Log” tab